bmd-studio/packet-run/README.md

 <img alt="SIDN Fonds" src="./documentation/assets/sidn-fonds-logo.svg" height="48" />

-Building Packet Run was made possible by a grant from **SIDN Fonds**, a public fund that supports supports and strengthens the internet and its users.
+Building Packet Run was made possible by a grant from **SIDN Fonds**, a public fund that supports and strengthens the internet and its users.